Su-Jung-Choi/marketing_campaign/README.md

   - having `no children at home`
   - Annual Income: between `$40,000 and $60,000`
   - Location: `Spain`.
+- The company should focus on targeted marketing campaign and content that resonate with this demographic.

 ### :pushpin: Point 2: Which Products are Popular?